Why is this question important?

 - Computed tomography (CT) scans use a computer to merge 2-D X-ray images and convert them to a 3-D image.
 They require highly specialised equipment and are done in hospital by a specialist radiographer.

 - Ultrasound scans use high-frequency sound waves to produce an image.
-They can be done in hospital or other healthcare settings, such as a doctor’s office.
+They can be done in hospitals or other healthcare settings, such as a doctor’s office.

 What did we do?

-We searched for studies that assessed the accuracy of chest imaging to diagnose COVID-19 in people with suspected COVID-19.
-Studies could be of any design and take place anywhere.
+We searched for studies that assessed the accuracy of chest imaging to diagnose COVID-19 in people of any age with suspected COVID-19.
+Studies could be of any design, except for case control studies, and could take place anywhere.

 What did we find?